-The first question I ask potential investors is how much money do you have access to and/or are willing to invest?
-If the answer is over $100,000, I suggest to them that they’re able to invest in both first and/or second mortgages.
+The first question I ask potential investors is: How much money do you have access to and/or are willing to invest?
+If the answer is over $100,000, I suggest to invest in both first and/or second mortgages.
 However, if the amount is below $100,000, they should probably be only investing in second mortgages.

 3. Investing in Seconds is Too risky

 Investing in distressed seconds is risky for the sole reason that it’s in second position behind the first mortgage.
 I’ve found that in most cases in today’s economy, if the first mortgage forecloses on the borrower, there won’t be any money left over (surplus) for the second mortgage.